MetPX/sarracenia/doc/mirroring_use_case.rst

 methods ( rcp, scp, bbcp, sscp, cp, dd ) and were all trialled to different degrees at different times.
 At this point several strengths of sarracenia were evident:

 * The separation of publishing from subscribing means that one can subscribe on the source node and push to the destination, or on the destination and pull from the source.
 It is easy to adapt for either approach. (ended up on destination protocol nodes, pulling from the source

 * The separation of copying from the computational jobs means that the models run times are unaffected, as the i/o jobs are completely separate.

 * The ability to scale the number of workers to the performance needed.
 (Eventually settled on 40 workers performing copies in parallel.)

-* The availability of plugins *download_cp*, *download_rcp*, *download_dd*, allow many different copy programs (and hence protocols) to be easily applied to the transfer problem.
+* The availability of plugins *download_cp*, *download_rcp*, *download_dd*, allow many different
+  copy programs (and hence protocols) to be easily applied to the transfer problem.

 Many different criteria were considered (such as: load on nfs/protocol nodes, other nodes, transfer speed, load on PPP nodes,) The final configuration selected of using *cp* (via the *download_cp* plugin) initiated from the receiving site store's protocol nodes.
 So the reads would occur via GPFS over IPoIB, and the writes would be done over native GPFS over IB.
-This was not the fastest transfer method tested (*bbcp* was faster) but it was chosen because it spread the load out to the siteio nodes, resulted in more stable NFS and protocol nodes and removed tcp/ip setup/teardown overhead.
+This was not the fastest transfer method tested (*bbcp* was faster) but it was selected because it spread the load out to the siteio nodes, resulted in more stable NFS and protocol nodes and removed tcp/ip setup/teardown overhead.
 The 'copy the files to the other side' part of the problem was stable by the end of the summer of 2017, and the impact on system stability is minimized.

 Shim Library Necessary
 ----------------------